benzguo/blog/content/docs/music/microtonal-synthesizers.md

 Many hardware synthesizers support custom tunings.
 I use the [Prophet 12](https://www.sequential.com/product/prophet-12-keyboard).

 Loading a custom tuning onto the Prophet was non-trivial.
-I've put together some documentation here for my future self and the internet.
-Your mileage may vary: this is based on my vague memories of using niche software 2 years ago, and the [DSI forum post](https://forum.sequential.com/index.php?topic=2187.0) that I originally used as a reference.
+Your mileage may vary: this doc is based on my vague memories of using niche software 2 years ago, along with the [DSI forum post](https://forum.sequential.com/index.php?topic=2187.0) that I originally used as a reference.

 ### 1. Generate a sysex file